 For no additional cost, this rider can be added onto your whole life insurance policy to potentially increase its dividends and growth.
 Depending on how much of your dividend you allocate to this rider and index performance, you could possibly double your dividend.
 Since this rider is tied to index performance, there’s also a chance you could lose your dividend.
 If you choose not to allocate anything to the rider, your dividend would not be affected.
 Keep in mind that dividends are not guaranteed.

 This provides the opportunity to purchase additional paid-up whole life insurance and build more cash value.

 Adds 10, 15, 20, or 30-year term life coverage to your whole life policy for you or your spouse.
-If you have a need for a large amount of coverage but can only afford a moderate amount of whole life insurance, adding term life can help you bump up the total death benefit available in a cost-effective way.
-Before this additional term ends, you may be able to convert it to a whole life policy without a medical exam.
+If you have a need for a large amount of coverage but can only afford a moderate amount of whole life insurance, adding term life insurance can help you bump up the total death benefit available in a cost-effective way.
+Before this additional term ends, you may be able to convert it to a permanent life insurance policy without a medical exam.

 Your representative will help you choose the right policy type, amount and payment option.
 They’ll also walk you through the application process, which will include filling out a few forms, answering some health questions and possibly being asked to complete a basic medical exam.

 Depending on your coverage needs and policy choice, you may be able to skip the medical exam with our simplified or accelerated underwriting process!
 Ask your representative if you qualify for a no-exam application.